kylehodgson/thermo/README.md

 ### `zone`

-A `zone` is a room that you'd like to control.
+A `zone` is an area of a building (often a room) that you want to control the temperature of.
 This application works by setting up separate zones, each with its own heater, sensor and smartplug.

 ### `panel`

 `thermo` assumes the use of infrared panel heaters, such as the [Wexstar](https://www.wexstar.com/infrared-heaters) 600 watt.
 Any infrared heating panel will do.
 Please do not use any heating device unsafely.
+The infrared panels being used by most users today are very good at warming up a *room*, say a 14x14 room with a door.
+They aren't quite as good at heating larger open plan areas of a home.

 ### `smartplug`